Watlington and Princes Risborough Railway: Origins

 Watlington suffered in the early part of the nineteenth century from poor road communications, at a time when transport and trade were becoming important, and other settlements were flourishing.
 The road network was very poor:

 Watlington is a small town, the streets of which are narrow, and the houses, with a few exceptions, mean and ill-built.
 The nearest navigable stream is at the distance of 6 miles; a circumstance fatally adverse to the prosperity of the place.
 Here is no staple manufacture of any consequence...
 In addition to the remoteness of water-conveyance, the badness of the neighbouring roads, which are perhaps the worst in the county, acts prejudicially on commercial speculation.

 According to the 1851 census, the population of Watlington then was 1,884.

-As the nineteenth century progressed, it became increasingly obvious that good communications were essential for economic and commercial prosperity, and a railway was a key part of that.
+As the 19th century progressed, it became increasingly obvious that good communications were essential for economic and commercial prosperity, and a railway was a key part of that.

 The first railway scheme involving Watlington was put forward about 1861, for a line from the Great Western Railway at Cholsey, through Wallingford, Benson, Watlington and Chinnor to Princes Risborough.
 However, the complete plan was not adopted, instead the more modest proposal to build a line from Cholsey to Wallingford was put to Parliament in 1863; but it was withdrawn by its promoters.
-A new Act was resubmitted at the end of 1863 for the next Parliamentary session, now including Cholsey to Wallingford and Watlington.
-The line, called the Wallingford and Watlington Railway, was authorised on 25 July 1864 with capital of £80,000.
+A new bill was resubmitted at the end of 1863 for the next parliamentary session, now including Cholsey to Wallingford and Watlington.
+The line, called the Wallingford and Watlington Railway, was authorised by the Wallingford and Watlington Railway Act 1864 (27 & 28 Vict. c. cclxvi) on 25 July 1864 with capital of £80,000.
 Getting the subscriptions to pay for the construction proved to be difficult, partly due to the difficult economic situation of the country at the time, but a contract was let for line from the GWR main line to Wallingford in the Spring of 1865.

 The Wallingford railway branch line opened without public ceremony on 2 July 1866.
-Following the opening the Board met to consider the next step of extending the line to Benson (at the time frequently referred to as Bensington), but it was obvious that money could not be raised to carry out any such work.
+Following the opening the board met to consider the next step of extending the line to Benson (at the time frequently referred to as Bensington), but it was obvious that money could not be raised to carry out any such work.
 Only £17,575 of the £80,000 capital for the line had ever been paid up, and the financial market was extremely difficult following the collapse of Overend, Gurney and Company.
-When it became known that a Bill was to be presented to Parliament for a line from Princes Risborough to Watlington, it was clear that the Wallingford and Watlington Railway was not going to build any more of their line.
+When it became known that a bill was to be presented to Parliament for a line from Princes Risborough to Watlington, it was clear that the Wallingford and Watlington Railway was not going to build any more of their line.